-There are 4 teaching periods per week of the core subjects of Maths, with 3 teaching periods for English and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
+There are 3 teaching periods per week of the core subjects of English, Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
 Pupils make a choice to study 2 Languages, choosing from French, German, Spanish or Latin; 2 periods per week are given to each language.
 The majority of girls will study 2 languages; a minority will study 1 language and follow a Learning Support programme (OPAL) instead of a second language.
-1 period per week is given to History, Geography, RS, Art, Music, Drama and Design Technology.
+1 period per week is given to History, Geography, RS, Art, Music, Drama, Design Technology and Computing.
 3 periods per week are given to PE: this is taught as one double lesson and one single lesson.
 1 period per week is given to PSHE usually delivered by the year team.

-The Year 9 Curriculum follows the same pattern as the Year 8 programme with addition of Computer Science taught for 1 period per week.
+The Year 9 Curriculum follows the same pattern as the Year 8 programme.
 In January of the academic year, the process of choosing GCSE options is started.
 Pupils and parents are informed about this through: PSHE lessons, assemblies, an information booklet, mentoring meetings, and an Options Evening event.